top of page

 How will Little Birds Forest Nursery prepare and support my child to join the setting / transfer to a new setting/school?

 When your child is due to move on (either to another nursery or to school) we aim to work closely with the next setting to ensure that any and all information relevant to the child’s happiness, well-being and development is effectively communicated.
+We have brilliant relationships with the local schools, and our transitional opportunities start as early as Spring term, and range from mixed forest school

 We meet where possible with the child's teacher, to discuss your child and where appropriate any strategies in place to best support your child.